 Keith S. Wilson

-Keith S. Wilson is currently a Stegner Fellow of poetry at Stanford.
-He is a multi-disciplinary artist, working in game design, photography, and new media, and is an Affrilachian Poet and a Cave Canem fellow as well as a recipient of an NEA Fellowship, an Elizabeth George Foundation Grant, and an Illinois Arts Council Agency Award.
+Keith S. Wilson is a game designer, an Affrilachian Poet, and a Cave Canem fellow.
+He is a recipient of an NEA Fellowship, an Elizabeth George Foundation Grant, and an Illinois Arts Council Agency Award, and has received both a Kenyon Review Fellowship and a Stegner Fellowship.
+Additionally, he has received fellowships or grants from Bread Loaf, Tin House, the MacDowell Colony, Vermont Studio Center, UCross, the Millay Colony, and James Merrill House, among others.
 Keith was a Gregory Djanikian Scholar, and his poetry has won the Rumi Prize and been anthologized in Best New Poets and Best of the Net.
-His book, Fieldnotes on Ordinary Love (Copper Canyon), was recognized by The New York Times as a best new book of poetry.
+His book, Fieldnotes on Ordinary Love (Copper Canyon), was recognized by the New York Times as a best new book of poetry.

 Selected Publications